This easy Kimchi recipe will teach you to make authentic Kimchi (Kimchee) at home. It’s easy to do with these simple steps!

 - 1 1/2 teaspoons granulated sugar

-Cut the cabbage in half lengthwise, then crosswise into 2-inch pieces, discarding the root end.
+- Cut the cabbage in half lengthwise, then crosswise into 2-inch pieces, discarding the root end.
 Place in a large bowl, sprinkle with the salt, and toss with your hands until the cabbage is coated.
-Add enough cold water to just cover (about 12 cups), making sure the cabbage is submerged (it’s OK if a few leaves break the surface).
+Add enough cold water to just cover (about 12 cups), making sure the cabbage is submerged.
 Cover with plastic wrap or a baking sheet and let sit at room temperature at least 12 hours and up to 24 hours.